heptarch/heptarch.github.io/drafts/portfolio.md

 	   of the form $z = \sum_k \omega_k \mu_k$ with the hyperplane
 	   $\Omega = \sum_k\omega_k$, with additional constraints $0 \leq
 	   \omega_k$.
-This gives a family of lines labelled by $z$, for each of which we simply travel to the tip of the feasible region.</span>
+This gives a family of lines labelled by $z$, for each of which we simply travel to the tip of the feasible region and maximize over $z$.</span>

 $$
 P^* = \Omega B_{k^*}, \quad k^* = \text{argmax}_k\,\mu_k.